About Joe Guild, Esq.

 Mr. Guild’s current community involvement includes serving as the trust protector for the Public Lands Endowment Trust; on the University of Nevada Reno Libraries Board of Trustees and the Dean’s Advisory Board for the College of Agriculture, Biotechnology and Natural Resources; and as a member of the executive committee and Treasurer for the National Cattlemen’s Beef Association.
 He has also served as a past President of the Nevada Cattlemen’s Association, a past member of the Desert Research Institute Foundation Board of Trustees, and as a past member of the Nevada State Museum Board of Trustees.

-- Government Affairs/Lobbying
+- Government Relations/Lobbying

 - Water Law

 - Rail Transportation

 - Entertainment & Motion Pictures

 - Hazardous Materials